What to watch as Trump, DeSantis, Pence speak at North Carolina GOP convention

 Does Jan.
 6 come up?

 The Jan.
-6, 2021, Capitol riot created a fissure between Trump and Pence, as the former vice president eschewed efforts to overturn the 2020 election results.
-Pence made the contrast between himself and Trump on that day a focal point during his speech in Iowa this week.
+6, 2021, Capitol riot created a fissure between Trump and Pence, and the former vice president eschewed efforts to overturn the 2020 election results.
+Pence made the contrast between himself and Trump that day a focal point during his speech in Iowa this week.

 “The American people deserve to know on that fateful day, President Trump also demanded I choose between him and our Constitution,” Pence said during his kickoff event.
 “Now, voters will be faced with the same choice.
 I chose the Constitution, and I always will.”